-While it is true that many Saints and Holy men and women are mystics, the path of the mystic is open to all—even those who do not fully accept the existence of a divine force in the traditional sense.
-Religion isn’t the core of what it takes to be a mystic.
+While it is true that many Saints and Holy men and women are mystics, the path of the mystic is open to all—even those who do not fully accept the existence of a Divine force in the traditional sense.
+Religion isn’t the core of mysticism.
+It is much deeper than that.

 A mystic is thought to be a person who is in love with the divine and seeks to develop a full and deep rich inner life through the practice of a proscribed set of spiritual exercises.
 While we can agree somewhat with this definition, we find it a bit too restrictive.
-As strange as it may first sound, we have come to believe that one does not necessarily have to “be in love with the divine” or be convinced that such a force exists.
-Instead, we hold that if one can acknowledge that there are forces outside of our regular fields of perceptions that one can contact and work with—that this works just as well.
-In other words, one does not have to be a Mother Teresa, St. Catherine of Siena, Augustine or Hindu Saint or Himalayan Monk to qualify as a mystic.
+As strange as it may first sound, we have come to believe that one does not necessarily have to “be in love with the Divine” or be convinced that such a force exists.
+Instead, we hold that if one can acknowledge that there are forces outside of our regular fields of perception, that one can contact and work with, that this works just as well.
+In other words, one does not have to be a Mother Teresa, St. Catherine of Siena, Augustine, Hindu Saint, or Himalayan Monk to qualify as a mystic.
 It is possible that the sweet little woman down the street, who never attends church and is known to only a few, may have a rich inner life with more spiritual power than the famous monks, nuns and holy ones.

 In our time, there are many people to help us along the way.
-The website, Buddha at the Gas Pump, overseen by Rick Archer, contains more than 400 exciting interviews of spiritually awakened individuals—most of whom would qualify as mystics.
+The website, Buddha at the Gas Pump, overseen by Rick Archer, contains hundreds of exciting interviews featuring spiritually awakened individuals—most of whom would qualify as mystics.
 Some of these people are well known, but most of them are not.
 The point is, once you begin a path of mystical studies, you’ll find that all kinds of opportunities unfold to help you in your pursuit.

 Are You a Mystic?